 It’s not known whether prednisolone eye drops are safe to use while breastfeeding.
 It’s also not known whether prednisolone eye drops pass into breast milk.

 However, oral forms of prednisolone are known to pass into breast milk.
-This can suppress the growth of a breastfed child and cause other developmental problems.
+This can suppress the growth of a child who is breastfed and cause other developmental problems.